awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 Use the **Modify capacity** configuration page to configure the compute capacity of your environment and **Auto Scaling group** settings to optimize the number and type of instances you're using\.
 You can also change your environment capacity based on triggers or on a schedule\.

-A load balanced environment can run multiple instances for high availability and prevent downtime during configuration updates and deployments\.
-In a load balanced environment, the domain name maps to the load balancer\.
+A load\-balanced environment can run multiple instances for high availability and prevent downtime during configuration updates and deployments\.
+In a load\-balanced environment, the domain name maps to the load balancer\.
 In a single\-instance environment, it maps to an elastic IP address on the instance\.

 **Warning**
 A single\-instance environment isn't production ready\.
 If the instance becomes unstable during deployment, or Elastic Beanstalk terminates and restarts the instance during a configuration update, your application can be unavailable for a period of time\.
 Use single\-instance environments for development, testing, or staging\.
 Use load\-balanced environments for production\.